elves/elvish/PACKAGING.md

 ### Packaging release versions

-If you are not applying any patches, there is nothing to do.
-The default value of `VersionSuffix`, which is empty, suffices.
+If you are using the standard Go toolchain and not applying any patches, there is nothing more to do; the default empty `VersionSuffix` suffices.

-If you have applied any patches, you **must** override `VersionSuffix` with a string that starts with `+` and can uniquely identify your patch.
+If you are using a non-standard toolchain, or have applied any patches that can affect the resulting binary, you **must** override `VersionSuffix` with a string that starts with `+` and can uniquely identify your toolchain and patch.
 For official Linux distribution builds, this should identify your distribution, plus the version of the patch.
 Example:

 ```sh
 go build -ldflags "-X src.elv.sh/pkg/buildinfo.VersionSuffix=+deb1" ./cmd/elvish